b05902132/EventMap/README.md

 ## TODOS:
 From post important to least important:
 * Filter event by user available time.
+(DONE)
     * Send emails.
-* Write an event_list template and view: https://docs.djangoproject.com/en/2.2/intro/tutorial03/
+* Write an event\_list template and view: https://docs.djangoproject.com/en/2.2/intro/tutorial03/ (DONE)
     * Will have to add filter functionality.
 Let Jason do this.
 * Classify events.
 Use [choice](https://docs.djangoproject.com/en/2.2/ref/models/fields/#choices)
 * Let user save their preferences: e.g. which type of events they like, where does the user live